 The second therapeutic option, in patients with clearly identifiable antibodies in their serum, is immunosuppression.
 This may be accomplished with intravenous immunoglobulins,[40, 41] steroids or other immunosuppressive drugs, or plasma exchange.
 Some patients with paraneoplastic pemphigus[42, 43, 44, 45] seem to derive some benefit from rituximab, but further studies are necessary to confirm this observation.

 Surgical treatment for patients with paraneoplastic syndromes is typically directed toward the underlying neoplasm.
 On the other hand, some paraneoplastic disorders may resolve rapidly without surgery on the primary tumor (eg, in patients with hypertrophic osteoarthropathy, resection of either the tumor or the ipsilateral vagus nerve leads to rapid remission of symptoms).

-Therapeutic protocols are those that are usually applied to neoplastic disorders without the presence of a paraneoplastic syndrome.
+In patients with paraneoplastic syndromes, therapeutic protocols are those that are usually applied to the underlying neoplastic disorder.
 If autoantibodies are detected, the best drug to use may be cyclosporine.

 Clinical Context: Cyclic polypeptide that suppresses some humoral immunity and, to greater extent, cell-mediated immune reactions, such as delayed hypersensitivity, allograft rejection, experimental allergic encephalomyelitis, and graft-versus-host disease for variety of organs.
 Reserve IV use only for those who cannot take PO.